maggicone/remWOL-moonlight/README.md

 ## Requirements

-- A always-on device on your LAN to run the WOL server (NAS, Raspberry Pi, home server)
+- An always-on device on your LAN to run the WOL server (NAS, Raspberry Pi, home server)
 - Wake-on-LAN enabled in your PC's BIOS
-- Moonlight fork installed on your streaming device (phone, tablet, Steam Deck...)
+- Moonlight fork installed on your streaming device — **Linux only (AppImage)** for now

 ---